kee3p0/ABAES-miniProject-graphicsRenderer/README.md

 # ABAES-miniProject-graphicsRenderer
+This repository is for the Advanced Embedded Systems class offered by Fontys University of Applied Sciences.

+## Project description
-This repository is for the Advanced Embedded Systems mini project.
-The project is to make a simple embedded system with accelerators to render 3D objects using the ZYBO-Z7 development board.
+The project is to make an embedded system  using Linux and hardware accelerators to render 3D objects using the ZYBO-Z7 development board.

+## Project Minimum Requirements
+- Render a 3D cube
+- Display rendered object using HDMI
+- Use buttons to manipulate render, e.g. rotate cube